 “Honestly, anyone who reads them knows that this content isn’t ok,” Pippin said.

-School superintendent Dr. David Moore said some books found in the libraries did not go through a review process, breaking the school district’s policy from 2014.
+Indian River County School Superintendent Dr. David Moore said some of publications found in the libraries did not go through a review process, breaking the school district’s policy from 2014.

 School Board member Mara Schiff surprised many people at the last public meeting by stating some of the books on the list offer education through experiences.